emfigo/absplit/README.md

 ##Usage

-In the current version you can only use weighted split.
-It will be modified to use more algorithms in the future.

 In order to use the gem it's necessary to initialize the configuration with all the experiments that you are going to use in your application

 ```ruby